RizzlerGod102/FLAPPY-BIRD-CLONE/README.md

 Try to beat your high score!

 📥 Downloading the Game
-Option 1: Download as ZIP
+How to Download as ZIP file?

-Go to your GitHub repository page.

 Click the green Code button.